Native calling interface

 CArray or a class with the

-You'll need to install MySQL server locally; on Debian-esque systems it can be installed with something like:
+To use the MySQL example in DBIish, you'll need to install MySQL server locally; on Debian-esque systems it can be installed with something like:

 Prepare your system along these lines before trying out the examples: